 What's the best way to study for the exam?

 Tips & Recommendations:

-- Take the sample test on page 34 of the study guide to identify your areas of potential weakness.
+- Take the sample test questions for each domain in the study guide to identify your areas of potential weakness.

 - The Advanced Human Nutrition and Hole’s Essentials of Human Anatomy & Physiology provide interactive options to mobile-ready course materials that include lessons, assessments, flashcards, and an e-book format, so these are a great place to start if you haven’t studied in a while, or if you are a visual learner.

-- The Pantry Principle by Mira Dessy, NE – Mira covered a great deal of her book’s content in this Scoop Webinar (you must be a member to access this webinar).
+- The Pantry Principle by Mira Dessy, NE – Mira covered a great deal of her book’s content in this Scoop Webinar, titled “Ingredients and Inflammation: understanding the silent contributors to gut dysfunction and digestive impairment” (you must be a member to access this webinar).

 Don’t Under Estimate Reading The Entire Study Guide.